Trump Assassination Post Puts Defiant State Senator On Path For Removal

 According to KMOV, an affiliate of CNN News, Chappelle-Nadal said in a statement to them that she doesn’t want to see anyone assassinated, but she would like to see Trump impeached.
 These are two very different words meaning two very different things.
 If she had wished Trump an impeachment instead of an assassination, she would not be headline news today with her career in jeopardy.

 She also said it was on her personal page, but then again said she shouldn’t have put it there in the first place.
 Even those who do not support Trump are offended by this post for its violent nature and they see this as a threat against the office of the president.
-As Parson said,

 “I will not sit idly by and let this kind of behavior transpire in our state, especially from members of our government.
-As a veteran of the armed forces, I was personally offended that a person elected to represent Missourians would call for the assassination of our Commander-in-Chief.”
+As a veteran of the armed forces, I was personally offended that a person elected to represent Missourians would call for the assassination of our Commander-in-Chief,” Parson said.

 [Featured Image by Jeff Roberson/AP Images]